 In addition to medical malpractice litigation, the firm’s attorneys have represented physicians, medical practices, and other medical providers in a wide array of regulatory and non-litigation matters, including defense of HIPAA privacy violation claims before OSHA’s Office of Civil Rights; defense of physicians in claims and investigations before the Georgia Composite Medical Board; medical staff credentialing disputes; and defense of physicians facing complaints before professional organizations in which they are members.

 The skill of the firm’s attorneys is reflected not only in its track record, but also in the accolades conferred by its peers.
-Mr. Weathington and Mr. McGrew were both inducted into the American College of Trial Lawyers in 2013.
+Mr. Weathington was inducted into the American College of Trial Lawyers in 2013.
 Membership into the College is by invitation only and cannot exceed one percent of the total lawyer population of any state.
 The firm enjoys an AV rating from Martindale Hubbell, which is the highest peer-review rating for skill and professionalism available.
-Six of the firm’s attorneys (Paul Weathington, Molly Weathington, Dan McGrew, Heather McGrotty, Spencer Bomar, and Heather Miller), individually enjoy the same distinction.
+Three of the firm’s attorneys (Paul Weathington, Molly Weathington, and Heather McGrotty) individually enjoy the same distinction.
 Mr. Weathington has been certified as a Diplomate by the American Board of Professional Liability Attorneys in the field of Medical Professional Negligence.
 In addition, multiple firm attorneys have been recognized in the Georgia Super Lawyers magazine as Super Lawyers and Rising Stars in the field of medical malpractice defense.

 The Weathington Firm is staffed not only with attorneys, but also with medical professionals who aid in breaking down the medical aspects of each case and formulating viable defenses.
 We maintain a staff of experienced nurses who handle day-to-day retrieval and review of pertinent medical records and medical literature.
 We additionally employ two medical doctors—Bruce Morgan, M.D., a general and vascular surgeon who serves as a medical consultant, and Stan Riepe, M.D., a gastroenterologist who also is one of our attorneys.